amticianelli/spark_xml_to_oracle/README.md

 # spark_xml_to_oracle
-Souza Cruz ETL process to convert XML to different visions in Oracle
+Souza Cruz ETL process to convert XML to different visions in Oracle.
+The program will be reading a predefined directory for new files with the xml extension, and ingest them to the Oracle Database.

 # Installation